ajnart/homarr-docs/docs/customizations/page-design.md

 :::tip

 If you are using Docker, mount the path ``/app/public/`` and put the background inside of a folder called ``img``.
+### Be sure to restart the container too mount the newly added images.

 :::